Lab 02: 6502 Assembly Language Lab

 The reason is because as we add more "lsr" into our loop, we continue to repeat the color more before displaying the next one.
 This would delay the change of colors more into the next row instead of displaying them all within one.

-Repeat the tests using asl instructions instead of lsr instructions.
+instructions.
 Describe and explain the effect in each case.

 Answer: The bitmap would display some skipped of 16 colors.